NeoGeographyToolkit/StereoPipeline/docs/tools/bundle_adjust.rst

 smaller angle.)

-The initial and final mean and median of residual error norms for the pixels each camera are written to ``residuals_stats.txt`` files in the output directory.
+The initial and final mean and median of residual error norms for the pixels each camera, and their count, are written to ``residuals_stats.txt`` files in the output directory.

 As a finer-grained metric, initial and final ``raw_pixels.txt`` files will be written, having the row and column residuals (reprojection errors) for each pixel in each camera.

+.. _ba_conv_angle:

 Convergence angles
 ^^^^^^^^^^^^^^^^^^

-The convergence angle percentiles for each pair of images having matches are saved to::
+The convergence angle percentiles for rays emanating from matching interest points and intersecting on the ground (:numref:`stereo_pairs`) are saved to::

     {output-prefix}-convergence_angles.txt

+There is one entry for each pair of images having matches.

 .. _ba_cam_pose: